rehierl/abstract-properties/02-x-mathematics/05-0-graph-theory/_remarks.md

 # graph theory (GT)

+semantics of an edge
+- if an edge has semantics, then these semantics usually also apply to any pair of matching edges
+- that is, if semantics are transitive, then the resulting graph is itself transitive
+- e.g. parent-of vs. ancestor-of
+- there isn't much of a difference to order theory

 graph property
 - should probably have an explanation
 - describes the general characteristic of a graph